 It can be difficult to find multilingual tutorials on using these platforms.
 The following videos and other materials may be helpful.
-More general resources on Zoom and Google Classroom are listed first, followed by more organization-specific resources that may serve as models for creating your own materials.
-Important note: be sure to review all materials carefully before sharing with clients to confirm the processes referenced are fully relevant for your particular implementation of these platforms.
+More general resources on Zoom, Google Classroom, and Chromebooks are listed first, followed by more organization-specific resources that may serve as models for creating your own materials.
+Important note: be sure to review all materials carefully before sharing with clients, to confirm the processes referenced are fully relevant for your particular implementation of these platforms.

 - Downloadable Document: Virtual Communication Guide

 This document uses screenshots to describe how to use Zoom.
 Another section of the guide describes how to use WhatsApp.
 Available in Arabic, English, Farsi, Russian, Spanish, Swahili, Ukrainian, and Urdu.
 To download, login or register for a free Switchboard account.